Patrol spots Chinese, Russian naval ships off Alaska island

 But it turned out the cruiser wasn’t alone as it sailed about 86 miles (138 kilometers) north of Alaska’s Kiska Island, on Sept.
 19.

-The patrol boat, known as a cutter called Kimball, later discovered there were two other Chinese naval ships and four Russian naval vessels, including a destroyer, all in single formation.
+Two other Chinese naval ships and four Russian naval vessels, including a destroyer, were spotted in single formation, the patrol boat, known as a cutter called Kimball, discovered.

 The Honolulu-based Kimball, a 418-foot (127-meter) vessel, observed as the ships broke formation and dispersed.
 A C-130 Hercules provided air support for the Kimball from the Coast Guard station in Kodiak.